 The Chairman of the Nominating Committee is not directly associated with Temasek Holdings (Private) Limited ("Temasek"), a substantial shareholder of the Company.
-Under the 2005 Code, a Director will be considered "directly associated" with a substantial shareholder when the Director is accustomed or under an obligation, whether formal or informal, to act in accordance with the directions, instructions or wishes of the substantial shareholder.
+Under the 2005 Code, a director will be considered "directly associated" with a substantial shareholder when the director is accustomed or under an obligation, whether formal or informal, to act in accordance with the directions, instructions or wishes of the substantial shareholder.

-The Nominating Committee is required by its terms of reference to hold meetings at least twice in each financial year.
-It held two meetings in FY2010-11.
+The Nominating Committee is required by its terms of reference to hold meetings at least once a year.
+It held two meetings in FY2011-12.

-Re-nomination and Re-election of Directors
+Re-nomination and re-election of Directors